kstatebioinfo/Irys-scaffolding/README.md

        alignment in order to capture these alignments.
 Resultant XMAPs should be examined in IrysView to see that the alignments agree with what the user would manually select.
+**DEPENDENCIES**
+       git - see http://git-scm.com/book/ch1-4.html for instructions
+       bioperl - see http://www.bioperl.org/wiki/Installing_BioPerl (the scripts will run without BioPerl it is only required only to create a super-scaffold FASTA)

 USAGE